 An organization should take the following three actions to comply with the PCI DSS:

-• Identification of cardholder data, inventorying technology and business procedures, and vulnerability analysis are all parts of the assessment.
+• Identification of cardholder data, inventorying technology, business procedures, and vulnerability analysis are all parts of the assessment.

-• Fix the vulnerabilities as soon as they are found, and avoid storing unneeded cardholder data.
+• Fix the vulnerabilities as soon as you find them, and avoid storing unneeded cardholder data.

-• Report, record, and deliver compliance and remediation validation reports to the concerned banks and card brands.
+• Report, record, and deliver compliance and remediation validation reports to banks and card brands.

-Regardless of your compliance issues, it would help if you incorporate data security into every aspect of your operations.
+Regardless of your compliance issues, it helps you incorporate data security into your operations.
 Our state-of-the-art governance, risk, and compliance management system provides the most accurate PCI assessment tool.
-Zen continuously scans your networks and methods to assess where you stand concerning PCI DSS compliance requirements, and where you (and your vendors) fall short.
+ROAR continuously scans your networks and methods to assess where you stand concerning PCI DSS compliance requirements and where you (and your vendors) fall short.

-Your business can use ZenComply compliance management, risk management, and workflow management features as a single solution.
-ZenComply interfaces to a variety of tools with ease, moving data for you and associating controls with all of your compliance requirements, including Payment Card Industry (PCI), Health Insurance Portability and Accountability Act (HIPAA), Security Operations Center (SOC), and others.
+Your business can use ROAR compliance management, risk management, and workflow management features as a single solution.
+ROAR interfaces to a variety of tools with ease, moving data for you and associating controls with all of your compliance requirements, including the Payment Card Industry (PCI), Health Insurance Portability and Accountability Act (HIPAA), Security Operations Center (SOC), and others.

-ZenComply’s color-coded “single source of truth” dashboards, which update automatically as the framework changes, show how to address compliance gaps at a glance.
-Additionally, it carries out internal audits with a few clicks as frequently as you wish while looking at the controls surrounding your Cardholder Data Environment (CDE).
+Additionally, it performs internal audits with a few clicks as frequently as you wish while looking at the controls surrounding your Cardholder Data Environment (CDE).

-Schedule a demo to learn more about how ZenComply can help you to automate, simplify, and manage your compliance needs.
+Schedule a demo to learn how RiskOptics can help you automate, simplify, and manage your compliance needs.